 I investigate the multiple ways of making and using the main components of painting: the support; the surface; and the paint.
 Rather than any planned outcome, I focus on the activity of painting and my immersion in the experiments that test materials and methods.
-This means my work is process-led.

 My PhD research project (doctorate awarded August 2019) documented the development of an investigative, experimental painting process.
 The main objective was to expose and analyse what was actually happening while immersed in the painting experiments that focused on the significance of ground.